Language-Research-Technology/ldaca-website/content/news/posts/SlangSurvey/index.md

-As Simon has mentioned, the original format of the data was unwieldy, with all the responses from a single participant in one row.
+As mentioned above, the original format of the data was unwieldy, with all the responses from a single participant in one row.

 We needed to convert the 100+ columns in the original data to separate rows per prompt, and from these generate 14 CSV files for each of those prompts.